jFarrow02/devops-bootcamp/ch08-jenkins/01-intro-to-build-automation.md

 Jenkins has many plugins to integrate with Docker, Github, Nexus, AWS etc. and all applications with which it needs to integrate

 What do you need to configure?
-- Build tools (npm gradle, mvn etc)
+- Build tools (npm, gradle, mvn etc)
 - Test environments (e.g. databases)
 - Docker credentials etc.